 Interactions between the Crusaders and Indigenous People

 Since antiquity, winning favorable public opinion has been an essential condition for successfully starting a war.
 One crucial stage in this process is the demonization of the enemy, which contributes to the ideological justification of any military initiative.
 Undoubtedly, the medieval papacy was well-prepared to begin its propaganda campaign for the Crusades; the results prove its unprecedented success.
 There were, however, some challenges to bear in mind.
-The Holy Land, and, more particularly, the Church of the Holy Sepulcher, the focus of the papal address, were certainly part of the spiritual background of eleventh-century Christendom; not so its inhabitants, who remained mysterious to the average believer.
+The Holy Land, and, more particularly, the Church of the Holy Sepulcher, the focus of the papal address at Clermont, were certainly part of the spiritual background of eleventh-century Christendom; not so its inhabitants, who remained mysterious to the average believer.
 No wonder, therefore, that the Apostolic See concentrated its propagandistic efforts on portraying Muslims, their customs, and their creed as satanic, violent, and vicious.

 This paper contends that the demonization of Muslims in Europe and the Holy Land served two different yet complementary purposes.
 In Christendom, the primary goal of this effort was the massive mobilization of the faithful and their support for the Latin settlements in the Levant.
 In the Holy Land, in contrast, this same campaign was devoted to strengthening and clearly delineating the social boundaries between the Franks, as a colonial society, and their neighbors.
-Continuous dialogue between conqueror and conquered and mutual conversions – whatever their number – hint at challenges inherent in safeguarding Catholic life Outremer.
+Continuous dialogue between conqueror and conquered and mutual conversions – whatever their number – hint at the challenges inherent in safeguarding Catholic life Outremer.

 Following the Byzantine defeat at the Battle of Manzikert (1071), Pope Gregory VII tried to mobilize Christendom to defend the Byzantine Empire.
-The servus servorum Dei therefore began demonizing the enemy, painting them as stereotypical agents of Satan.
+The servus servorum Dei therefore began demonizing the enemy, stereotypically painting them as agents of Satan.
 The pope referred to “a race of pagans [that] has strongly prevailed against the Christian empire and with pitiable cruelty has already almost up to the walls of the city of Constantinople laid waste and with tyrannical violence has seized everything; it has slaughtered like cattle (quasi pecudes) many thousands of Christians” (1 March 1074).
 The pope repeated his call in a letter written a few months later to Heinrich IV, in which he shared his expectations and goals with the emperor: “I called to your attention that the Christians beyond the sea, a great part of whom are being destroyed by the heathen with unheard-of slaughter and are daily being slain like so many sheep.”
 St. Peter’s heir further declared that urgent assistance was needed to ensure that “the religion of Christ may not utterly perish in our time.”
 In addition, more confidentially, Gregory recognized that, “I am especially moved toward this undertaking because the Church of Constantinople, differing from us on the doctrine of the Holy Spirit, is seeking the fellowship of the Apostolic See.”
 (7 December 1074).
 The emperor’s participation in the forthcoming military enterprise would, therefore, not only save many Christian lives but also prevent the collapse of the Christian faith and end the painful schism in the Church.
 Gregory repeated his call to the faithful a few days later (16 December 1074), referring again to the Eastern Christians, “whom the devil through his own person is striving to turn away from the Catholic faith and through his members does not cease from cruelly slaughtering them every day as if they were cattle,” and promising eternal reward to those answering his call to defend the Byzantine Empire.
 According to the pope, the Christians were being slaughtered “like cattle” by a cruel enemy whom he described as pagans, heathens, or the incarnation of the devil.